avalcarcel9/aliviateR/README.md

 ```

 You’ll specify the path to your package and GitHub username.
 Running
-this will prompt many of the continous integration sites to open (if
+this will prompt many of the continuous integration sites to open (if
 `interactive = TRUE`) and you can configure the setting options
 interactively.
 If you have already done this and just need the badges
 then set `interactive = FALSE`.
 You only need to to copy and paste the